linapg/exploring-sakila-dvd-rental-database/README.md

 3. What are the top 5 paying customers for each store?

 4. Which was the month with the most rentals in 2005?

+**Structure of the project:**.

+1. Exploring-sakila-DVD-rental-database.pdf (presentation with findings)
+2. SQL_queries.txt
+3. DVD-rental-ERD.pdf
+4. PostgreSQL_sakila_installation (tutorial)